WebFiori/docs/routing.md

 ]);
 ```

-URI parameters can be also used to replace query string paramaters to make URIs user friendly.
+URI parameters can be also used to replace query string parameters to make URIs user-friendly.

 ### Using URI Parameters

 In order to add a parameter to a route, the developer have to enclose the name of the parameter between two curly braces `{}`.
-To access the value of the parameter, the method [`Router::getVarValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getVarValue) is used.
+To access the value of the parameter, the method [`Router::getParameterValue()`](https://webfiori.com/docs/webfiori/framework/router/Router#getParameterValue) is used.
 The following sample code shows how to use URI parameters in creating generic routes.

 ``` php
 use webfiori\framework\Response;